 Started 4 years ago (2018-12-31T05:00:00Z).

 Compose and produce a new piece of music each week.
-Your submission is due every Sunday at 11:59 UTC.
+Your submission is due every Monday at 04:59 UTC (Sunday 11:59EST).
 You should aim for at least one minute of music, and should be created that week.

 Late submissions: Late submissions are open.
 If you miss a deadline you can still submit by clicking the week on the calendar to the right.
 If you submit late, your post will get a big Late tag, but it will still count for your streak.